ARM-software/psa-api/doc/fwu/appendix/sra.rst

    :id: INCOMPATIBLE

    .. description::
       An attacker sends a valid firmware image, for the wrong type of device, signed by a key with firmware installation permission on both device types.
 This could have wide-ranging consequences.
-For devices that are similar, it could cause minor breakage or expose security vulnerabilities.
-For devices that are very different, it is likely to render devices inoperable.
+This could cause minor breakage, expose security vulnerabilities, or render devices inoperable.

    .. security-goal:: `SG.AUTHENTIC`, `SG.RELIABLE`
    .. adversarial-model:: `AM.0`, `AM.1`